snakrani/discovery/docs/start/development.md

 <br/>

-It is best to use local Docker over Vagrant if you use Docker in a minimal desktop environment that does not have many clashing Docker projects to manage, if Vagrant is not a technology you want to install and update periodically, if you have very little in processing, memory, or harddisk resources on your machine, or if you already have your own flow with local Docker.
+It is best to use local Docker over Vagrant if you use Docker in a minimal desktop environment that does not have clashing Docker projects to manage, if Vagrant is not a technology you want to install and update periodically, if you have very little in processing, memory, or harddisk resources on your machine, or if you already have your own flow with local Docker.

 If you are interested in learning more about how to set up the Discovery project with local Docker then head on over to the [Docker guide](docker.md) to start getting Docker running and the Discovery project building on your machine.
 This process should also not take long.